Mont Saint-Michel, iconic island near Normandy

 Église Saint-Pierre

 If you walk up to the abbey via the Grande Rue you will pass the parish church Église Saint-Pierre.
 It is certainly worthwhile to go in.
 In this small church you will find a statue of the archangel Michael.
 He is in his armour and trampling on the dragon representing Satan.
 The archangel Michael was especially important for expelling the devil from the people.
 The church dates back to the 11th century.
 It is a small but beautiful church with a cemetery.
+An additional advantage: it is wonderfully quiet and especially magical at night.

 Visit to Mont Saint-Michel: practical information

-Mont Saint-Michel is located on the border of Normandy and Brittany and is best reached by car or campervan.
+Mont-Saint-Michel is located on the border of Normandy and Brittany and is best reached by car or campervan.
 From the A84 motorway, it is about 20 kilometres away.
 On the motorway, the exit to Mont Saint-Michel is clearly signposted.
 If you travel by train, the nearest train station is Pontorson.
 From here you can take a shuttle bus to Mont Saint-Michel.

 There are three ways to get to Mont Saint-Michel from the car parks: on foot (about 35 minutes), with a free shuttle bus (10 minutes) or with a horse-drawn cart, a so-called maringote (25 minutes).
 You will have to pay for this.